COGS108/Overview/COGS108-Syllabus.md

 | LE A00 | MWF	9:00a-9:50a	| Peterson Hall - PETER	108 |
 | LE B00 | MWF	2:00p-2:50p	| Peterson Hall - PETER	108 |

-Please bring a smartphone or tablet or laptop to lecture for occasional live polling via Google Form.
-Up to 0.5% extra credit will be given for attendance as measured by the number of such exercises you participate in during class.
-Full extra credit will consist of participating in > 2/3 of lectures that have these exercises (not all lectures have exercises!).

 ## Attendance